sajjadGG/book-python/basics/loop/dict.rst

 Loop Dict from Dict to Dict
 ---------------------------
+* Assignment name: Loop Dict from Dict to Dict
 * Complexity level: easy
 * Lines of code to write: 4 lines
 * Estimated time of completion: 8 min